netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ~~~
 {: title="Initial Configuration Retrieval.
 The client annotated
 the get-config request itself with the txid request value, which
-makes the server return all txid values in the entire datastore,
+makes the server return the txid values for the nodes returned.
-that also fall within the requested subtree filter.
-The most
-recent change seems to have been an update to ace R8 and
+The most recent change is shown to be an update to ace R8 and
 R9." #fig-baseline}

 > The call flow examples in this document use a 4-digit,